cybertraining-dsc/fa20-523-327/project/project.md

 * channel_title: cannot be translated into a numerical value
 * tags: many tags appear irrelevant to the actual video therefore this will be taken out
 * thumbnail_link: cannot be run through the model
-* description: irrelevant, does not add value to most videos
+* description: irrelevant for most videos, does not add value descriptions it appears to promote channel and sponsors

 To address duplicates within the dataset after checking all records there are no duplicates within the dataset, except for empty descriptions.
 After removing descriptions from the dataset duplicates will no longer be an issue.